Lighting expert since 1979

 Verena W.

-Magic lights in the hotel lobby - how creative lighting enchants the reception area
+Magical lighting in the hotel lobby – How creative lighting enchants the reception area

-And as with every first encounter, the right lobby lighting plays a crucial role.
+And as with any first encounter, the right lobby lighting plays a crucial role here too.
 Have you ever wondered why you immediately feel at home in some hotels?
-Much of it has to do with the reception lighting.
-Warm, inviting lights stretching across the ceiling or artfully designed lobby lamps strategically placed to create accents can transform the entire space into an oasis of comfort.
+Much of this has to do with the reception lighting.
+Warm, inviting lights that stretch across the ceiling or artfully designed lobby lamps strategically placed to add accents can transform the entire space into an oasis of comfort.
 There are a variety of ways that creative lighting can influence the atmosphere of the reception area.
-Whether it's the sparkle of a gorgeous crystal fixture hanging from the ceiling or discreet LED strips leading the way, the right reception hotel lighting can make the difference between an average guest experience and an exceptional one.
+Whether it's the sparkle of a magnificent crystal chandelier hanging from the ceiling or discreet LED strips guiding the way, the right hotel reception lighting can make the difference between an average and an exceptional guest experience.

 A synthesis of orientation and luxury

-But it's not just the aesthetics that count.
+But it's not just aesthetics that count.
 In a hotel lobby, lighting should be both functional and decorative.
-For example, the right lobby lighting can ensure that guests can read and find their way around easily, while also providing a sense of warmth and luxury.
-So the next time you enter a hotel, pause for a moment and take a look at the lighting in the reception area.
-Let yourself be inspired by the different lobby lamps and lighting concepts.
+For example, the right lobby lighting can ensure that guests can read and find their way around easily, while also conveying a feeling of warmth and luxury.
+So, the next time you enter a hotel, pause for a moment and take a look at the lighting in the reception area.
+Be inspired by the different lobby lamps and lighting concepts.

-Perhaps you will find the perfect spotlight for your own reception area.
-Whether it's a large, opulent space or a smaller, more intimate lobby - with the right reception lighting, every room becomes a place where guests feel welcome and appreciated.
+You might find the perfect light source for your own reception area.
+Whether it's a large, opulent space or a smaller, more intimate lobby, the right reception lighting can transform any room into a place where guests feel welcome and appreciated.
 Because light can do more than just illuminate; it can enchant and inspire.

-"For effective hotel lobby lighting, you should not only pay attention to the light intensity, but also carefully select the color temperature and color rendering index to create an authentic and inviting atmosphere."
+"For effective hotel lobby lighting, it is important to consider not only the light intensity, but also to carefully select the color temperature and color rendering index to create an authentic and inviting atmosphere."

 Expert tip from Jürgen T.

-Gallery lighting in the hotel lobby: a work of art in a play of light
+Gallery lighting in the hotel lobby: a work of art in the play of light

-Imagine entering a large hotel lobby and being greeted not only by the elegant, stylish furnishings and warm welcome of the hotel staff, but also by an artistic gallery that unfolds magnificently before your eyes.
-The artworks on the walls, be they paintings, photographs or sculptures, add character and depth to the room.
+Imagine entering a large hotel lobby and being greeted not only by the elegant, stylish furnishings and the warm welcome of the hotel staff, but also by an artistic gallery that unfolds magnificently before your eyes.
+The works of art on the walls, whether paintings, photographs, or sculptures, lend character and depth to the room.

 But what really brings these works of art to life is the perfectly coordinated gallery lighting.
 In a lobby with a gallery, lighting is more than just a practical necessity.
-It becomes the curator of the space, putting the art in the best light.
+It becomes the curator of the space, showing the art in its best light.

-A painting presented in soft, diffused light can create a completely different mood than the same painting illuminated by a directional spotlight.
-The right gallery lighting in the lobby can highlight artwork, set accents and provide an unforgettable visual experience for the viewer.
+A picture presented in soft, diffused light can create a completely different mood than the same picture illuminated by a directional spotlight.
+The right gallery lighting in the lobby can highlight works of art, set accents, and offer the viewer an unforgettable visual experience.

 Brevano Elysium LED-Ring XL Pendelleuchte